aantropov/sailor/README.md

 Why do you need to 'write one more renderer'?
 - The Sailor is not just a renderer.
 That's designed as a game engine and contains functionality that is usually avoided in 'just renderer' projects, for example: Tasks, Hot reloading, Shader compilation & reflection, Material system and Memory allocators.

-Why did you decide to write the basic code such as containers, window creation, etc.. with your own?
+Why did you decide to write the basic code such as containers, window creation, etc. with your own?
 - By technical and conceptual reasons.

 ### <a name="WindowsBuild"></a> Windows build instructions